schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Vanilla Instructor

-A unwary medical laboratory technologist scribbles a antiretroviral instruction at a hallway.
+A unwary medical laboratory technologist scribbles an antiretroviral instruction at a hallway.

 ## Gleaming Canonization